PassiveLemon/terraria-docker/README.md

 - <b>NOTE:</b> It isn't recommended to use this as it gives users your general location.
 It may be the only option you have though so be careful. </br>

 You will also need a port.
 If you didn't change the defaults, it will just be 7777.
 If you did change from defaults, it will be whatever port you set as your external port in your router. </br>

-The server should automatically force users to download whatever mods the server has loaded. </br>

 Have fun! </br>